srk-ullagallu/notes/terraform/tf.md

 variable "instance_count" { type = number }
 variable "is_production" { type = bool }
 ```

----

-In Terraform, both `for_each` and `count` can be used to create multiple instances of a resource, module, or output, but they serve different purposes and have unique behaviors:

 ### 1. `count`
 - **Purpose**: Creates a specific number of identical resource instances.
 - **Usage**: It’s ideal when you know the exact number of resources needed and don't need to assign unique keys to each instance.